 Charles Capito is a partner in both Morrison & Foerster’s National Security and Government Contracts + Public Procurement practices.

-Charles is also a seasoned Government Contracts practitioner, where he assists government contractors with a wide variety of litigation issues.
-He focuses on pre- and post-award bid protests, and contracts claims and disputes.
-Charles has extensive experience at the Government Accountability Office, the Court of Federal Claims, the boards of contract appeals, and other judicial and administrative tribunals.
-Additionally, he counsels clients on prime- and subcontractor disputes, organizational conflicts of interest, small business issues, compliance with federal procurement regulations, and government contracts mergers and acquisitions.
+Charles is also a seasoned Government Contracts practitioner, assisting government contractors with a wide variety of compliance and litigation issues.
+This includes the numerous national security issues government contractors face when they are subject to FOCI, manufacture or export defense articles under the ITAR or sensitive dual-use technology under EAR, or are required to understand and comply with recent compliance regimes like Section 889 of the 2019 National Defense Authorization Act.
+Charles also has years of experience on pre- and post-award bid protests before the Government Accountability Office and the Court of Federal Claims, and contracts claims and disputes before the boards of contract appeals, and other judicial and administrative tribunals.
+Additionally, he counsels clients on prime- and subcontractor disputes, small business issues, compliance with federal procurement regulations, and government contracts mergers and acquisitions.

 Best Lawyers in America, 2021